CDL director Philip Yeo says Sherman Kwek’s statement an 'attempt to distract' from issues

 In a separate statement on Friday, Mr Kwek Leng Beng reiterated that his legal action stemmed from serious concerns about his son’s attempt to undermine the governance structure of CDL.

+He also hit back at his son’s remarks about a court hearing on Wednesday afternoon.
+Mr Sherman Kwek had described the court hearing as an attempt to "ambush" the majority directors, giving them only two and a half hours notice.
+This resulted in the majority directors voluntarily offering undertakings to preserve the status quo until a full hearing could take place.

-"The allegations made by Sherman regarding the remarks of the court are misleading," he said.
+"The allegations made by Sherman regarding the remarks of the court are misleading," said Mr Kwek Leng Beng.

-"In the past weeks, they bypassed the Nomination Committee on two occasions in breach of the relevant regulations under the SGX Listing Rules and the Code of Corporate Governance.
-This is why we had to make the court application.
-It was necessary to protect the interests of CDL and its shareholders during this period of significant turmoil."
+"The urgency of our application stemmed from our serious concerns about Sherman and the directors acting with him attempting to undermine and disrupt the governance structure of CDL," he added.

+"The bottom line is that following the court hearing, the two additional independent directors cannot act and the changes to the board committees and the management of the relevant CDL subsidiaries are frozen, pending any further court order.